-Use cvs_root_directory as the root directory pathname of the repository.
+Use $cvs\root\directory$ as the root directory pathname of the repository.
 Overrides the setting of the \$CVSROOT environment variable.
 See Chapter 2 [Repository], page 7.

+-e editor

-- -e editor Use editor to enter revision log information.
+Use editor to enter revision log information.
 Overrides the setting of the \$CVSEDITOR and \$EDITOR environment variables.
-For more information, see Section 1.3.2 [Committing your changes], page 4. - -f Do not read the '~/.cvsrc' file.
+For more information, see Section 1.3.2 [Committing your changes], page 4.

+Do not read the '~/.cvsrc' file.
 This option is most often used because of the non-orthogonality of the CVS option set.
 For example, the 'cvs log' option '-N' (turn off display of tag names) does not have a corresponding option to turn the display on.
+So if you have '-N' in the '~/.cvsrc' entry for 'log', you may need to use '-f' to show the tag names.

+-H

-So if you have '-N' in the '~/.cvsrc' entry for 'log', you may need to use '-f' to show the tag names. - -H - --help Display usage information about the specified 'cvs_command' (but do not actually execute the command).
-If you don't specify a command name, 'cvs -H' displays overall help for CVS, including a list of other help options. - -n Do not change any files.
-Attempt to execute the 'cvs_command', but only to issue reports; do not remove, update, or merge any existing files, or create any new files.
+- --help Display usage information about the specified 'cvs\command' (but do not actually execute the command).
+If you don't specify a command name, 'cvs -H' displays overall help for CVS, including a list of other help options. - Turns on read-only repository mode.
+This allows one to check out from a read-only repository, such as within an anoncvs server, or from a CD-ROM repository.
+Same effect as if the CVSREADONLYFS environment variable is set.
+Using '-R' can also considerably speed up checkouts over NFS. - -n Do not change any files.
+Attempt to execute the 'cvs\command', but only to issue reports; do not remove, update, or merge any existing files, or create any new files.